jamesmlane/Archipelago/README.md

 # Archipelago

 Analysis code for heirarchical structure analysis of all clouds in the JCMT Gould Belt Survey.
+Results will be found in Lane, Johstone, Kirk, Mairs et al. (2017, in prep).
 Repository is simply demonstrative and **not** meant for public download and use.

 ### Files